dbouget/raidionics_seg_lib/README.md

 [![Build Actions Status](https://github.com/dbouget/raidionics-seg-lib/workflows/Build/badge.svg)](https://github.com/dbouget/raidionics-seg-lib/actions)
 [![Paper](https://zenodo.org/badge/DOI/10.3389/fneur.2022.932219.svg)](https://www.frontiersin.org/articles/10.3389/fneur.2022.932219/full)

-The code corresponds to the TensorFlow segmentation or classification backend of MRI/CT volumes.
+The code corresponds to the segmentation or classification backend of MRI/CT volumes.
 The module can either be used as a Python library, as CLI, or as Docker container.

 # Installation